vitorgalvao/tiny-scripts/README.md

 ### casks
 Script to help manage and edit Casks from homebrew-cask

+### customise-terminal-notifier
+Script to setup terminal-notifier with a custom icon

 ### dropboxtimer
 Script to add files to your dropbox, and delete them a set number of days later.